One Week Itinerary in the Faroe Islands

 On a nice day, it is quite enjoyable to also stroll around the harbour’s western cove, which, with its crooked paths, densely packed tarred and painted timber houses, and old warehouses, presents a particularly vivid picture of the town’s 19th-century life.
 You will also find harbour-side art galleries and cafés, where you can sit and enjoy watching the colourful fishing boats or people passing by.
 There is also a splendid view of Nólsoy island across the bay.

-When you have explored the best part of Tórshavn, it is time to head north on the Streymoy island to the small town Vestmanna with 1200 inhabitants.
+When you have explored the best part of Tórshavn, it is time to head north on the Streymoy island to the small town Vestmanna with some 1200 inhabitants.
 There are some great opportunities for travellers in this town.

 You can experience the Vestmanna Sea Cliffs on a 1.5 hours boat ride along the coastline.
 You will see lots of birds and basalt walls.